We often place our musculoskeletal system under intense pressure, especially if we do a repetitive activity or take part in strenuous activity.

 Physiotherapists have undergone years of training to learn techniques which work on the joints, muscles, ligaments and tendons within the body.
 After an injury, operation or just through lack of use joints can become stiff, muscles can become tight and ligaments/tendons less mobile.
 Manual therapies and exercise can address these problems restoring movement in joints, length of muscles and mobility of nerves.
 Along with setting you exercises this treatment can help prepare your body to resist the stresses of daily activities and sport.

 The assessment by the physiotherapist will determine which techniques they feel will benefit the most.
-This can be a combination of exercise, mobilising the joints, soft tissue release techniques, advice and education, postural awareness and acupuncture.
+This can be a combination of exercise, mobilising the joints, soft tissue release techniques, advice and education.